 - Make sure that employees are rewarded for adhering to safety guidelines, as opposed to focusing solely on the speed of work completed

 - Develop a company culture of safety and accountability

 - and more…

-The costs associated with developing a hearing safety plan (and the accompanying safety gear) is clear to outline.
-What might not be so obvious when budgeting are the costs associated with doing nothing—and the resulting hearing loss.
+The costs associated with developing a hearing safety plan (and the accompanying safety gear) are clear to outline.
+What might not be so obvious when budgeting is the costs associated with doing nothing—and the resulting hearing loss.

 In March of this year, we published information on the costs associated with hearing loss.
 There are 500,000 to 750,000 Americans with “severe to profound” hearing loss, at a cost to society of $297,000 per individual.